sudeephb/charm-sysconfig/src/README.md

 If true and VT-d enabled in the BIOS, it will allow to use direct I/O bypassing DMA translation with pci-passthrough devices.
 Enable it to use SR-IOV

+## Enable TSX

+If true then `tsx=on tsx_async_abort=off` is passed on the grub command line.
+On all new kernel this is disabled by default, and this option will re-enable it.

+More information on the details can be found [here](https://wiki.ubuntu.com/SecurityTeam/KnowledgeBase/TAA_MCEPSC_i915)

 ## grub-config-flags

 If you need further options configured, this extra options will be added